girishsj11/HackerRank_exercise/README.md

     - The year is also evenly divisible by 400.
 Then it is a leap year.
 This means that in the Gregorian calendar, the years 2000 and 2400 are leap years, while 1800, 1900, 2100, 2200, 2300 and 2500 are NOT leap years.

+Given a year, determine whether it is a leap year.
+If it is a leap year, return the Boolean True, otherwise return False.
+Note that the code stub provided reads from STDIN and passes arguments to the is_leap function.
+It is only necessary to complete the is_leap function.

 >Input Format

 Read year, the year to test